jochemsoons/risk_aware_conversationalQA/README.md

 $ python3 data_processing.py --dataset_name MSDialog
 ```

  This will process and filter the data.
-All conversations that meet the filtering criterion are saved in MSDialog-Complete and will be automatically split into training and testing set.
-The others are save in MSDialog-Incomplete.
-The former is used for the main experiments and the latter is used for fine-tuning the rerankers only.
+All conversations that meet the filtering criterion are saved in MSDialog-Complete and will be automatically split into training and testing sets.
+The others are saved in MSDialog-Incomplete.
+The former are used for the main experiments and the latter is used for fine-tuning the rerankers.
 The data processing code uses `random.seed(2020)` to fix the result of data generation.

 ### 2. Fine-tune the pretrained reranker